 A bridge letter is your vendor management's assertion that controls are still in place and operating effectively.
 With that being said, however, it's important to understand that a bridge letter may not always suffice.
 A bridge letter is designed to identify and address any material changes to the internal control environment that have occurred during the “gap” period covered by the letter.

-- First, as part of a vendor’s ongoing internal control monitoring, they should be identifying significant material changes to ensure that internal controls continue to be designed and operate effectively.
+- Vendor assesses significant changes.
+First, as part of a vendor’s ongoing internal control monitoring, they should be identifying significant material changes to ensure that internal controls continue to be designed and operate effectively.

-- When changes are identified, the vendor should identify those changes in the control environment during the period covered by the letter.
+- Control environment identification.
+When changes are identified, the vendor should identify those changes in the control environment during the period covered by the letter.

 It’s important to note that the auditor is not included in the creation of a bridge letter and is not attesting to the content of the bridge letter nor is the auditor involved in the ongoing assessment of controls after the SOC report period.
 Due to these limitations, you want to see the vendor communicate clearly in the letter that the recipient, your organization, should review the most current SOC 1 or SOC 2 report prior to concluding on the design and operating effectiveness of controls.